pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase

 The vector error can be computed exactly using a dynamic program over transitions between valid matchings of adjacent SNPs in time $O(L(K!)^2)$.
 The vector error rate is defined as $\VER(H, H^*) = \VE(H, H^*)/L$.

 Special considerations must be taken to compute a single $\VER$ for an assembly with many blocks.
 A block is a sub-assembly over which the phasing between all SNPs in the block is computed, such that the union of SNPs over all blocks is the disjoint union of $\{1, \ldots, L\}$.
 Further, we define a block such that the number of haplotypes phased at each SNP within the block is constant.
-There exists four types of blocks: (1) fully phased ($K$ haplotypes phased); (2) mostly phased ($K-1$ haplotypes phased), which can be augmented with the final haplotype needed to respect the called genotype and treated as fully phased; (3) partially phased (between 1 and $K-2$ haplotypes phased, inclusive); and (4) completely unphased.
+There exist four types of blocks: (1) fully phased ($K$ haplotypes phased); (2) mostly phased ($K-1$ haplotypes phased), which can be augmented with the final haplotype needed to respect the called genotype and treated as fully phased; (3) partially phased (between 1 and $K-2$ haplotypes phased, inclusive); and (4) completely unphased.